subquery/subql/docs/references/references.md

   -d, --network-dictionary  Specify the dictionary api for this network [string]
       --proof-of-index      Enable/disable proof of index
                                                       [boolean] [default: false]
-      --network-registry    JSON object mapping genesisHash of each network to an endpoint and optional dictionary         [string]
   ```

 ### --version